abridged/collabland-dev/help-docs/key-features/gm-pass.md

 :::info

-**tl;dr** gmPASS is a smart account for members to use and interact with blockchains and dapps using their social accounts on Discord and Telegram.
+**tl;dr** gmPASS is a smart account for members to use and interact with Collab.Land-supported blockchains and dapps using their social accounts on Discord and Telegram.

 :::